Installation Guidelines

 Installation Tips

-• Always maintain appropriate slack throughout fabric to prevent fabric stretching, pinching, over-stressing and non-uniform thicknesses
+• Always maintain appropriate slack throughout the fabric to prevent fabric stretching, pinching, over-stressing, and non-uniform thicknesses

 • Average pumping speed is 15 yd3/hour